Corbett · Central Highlands

 Aonach Buidhe — common questions

-- How hard is Aonach Buidhe?
+- How prominent is Aonach Buidhe?

 - Standard parking is at NG937302 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Aonach Buidhe?
+- When should I climb Aonach Buidhe?

 - The standard good-weather months for Aonach Buidhe are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.